The Mamas & the Papas: 1968–1971: People Like Us and breakup

 Dunhill Records maintained momentum by releasing Farewell to the First Golden Era in 1967, Golden Era Vol. 2 in 1968, 16 of Their Greatest Hits in 1969 and the Monterey live album in 1970.
 The record company was determined to get the band's contractually obligated last album, for which it had given the band an extension until September 1971.
 The label warned the band that each member would be sued for $250,000 if the band did not deliver the album.
 A lawsuit and countersuit between the band and label were settled out of court, and it was determined that the band would record under John Phillips's label, Warlock Records, distributed by Dunhill Records.
 John Phillips wrote a collection of songs, which was arranged, rehearsed, and recorded throughout the year, depending on the availability of the other group members.
 Band members were rarely together at one time and most tracks were dubbed, one vocal at a time.

 The Mamas & the Papas' last album of new material, People Like Us, was released in November 1971.
 The only single, "Step Out", reached No. 81 in the US.
-The album peaked at No. 84 on the Billboard 200, making it the only album by the Mamas & Papas not to reach the top 20 in the US.
+The album peaked at No. 84 on the Billboard 200, making it the only album by the Mamas & the Papas not to reach the top 20 in the US.
 Neither single nor album charted in the UK.
 Contractual obligations fulfilled, the band's split was final.

 Post-breakup

-In 1986, John and Michelle Phillips were featured in the music video for the Beach Boys' second recording of "California Dreamin', which appeared on the album Made in U.S. Denny Doherty was unavailable to participate.
+In 1986, John and Michelle Phillips were featured in the music video for the Beach Boys' second recording of "California Dreamin', which appeared on the album Made in U.S.A.
+Denny Doherty was unavailable to participate.
 The Mamas & the Papas' own version of "California Dreamin was reissued in the UK and peaked at No. 9 in 1997.
 The song received a Grammy Hall of Fame Award in 2001.